algosup/2024-2025-project-1-fpga-team-6/Documents/Management/WeeklyReports/cumulative.md

 2. **Other productions**
     - The fact that we had to finish completely the other productions could be messy with the presentation.

-## Plan for Next Week
+## What's Next

 1. **Post-mortem**
-    - Performing a post-mortem of a prject will be useful to know what we could have done better and improve ourselves.
+    - Performing a post-mortem of a pr0ject will be useful to know what we could have done better and improve ourselves.

 ## Conclusion